GhostShell702/ELKSTACK_DEPLOYMENT/README.md

   Jump box: This provides a gateway to the network and provides an extra layer of security by decreasing exposure of the network to the internet.
   Load balancer: Increase the capacity and reliability of applications.
-  ELK server: Integration of an ELK server provides the ability to monitor vulnerable VMs and log activity.
+  ELK server: Integration of an ELK server provides the ability to monitor vulnerable VMs and log activity.<br/>
-  Filebeat: Monitors changes of files on the VMs.
+  Filebeat: Monitors changes of files on the VMs.<br/>
-  Metricbeat: Monitors various activities such as downtime, ect.
+  Metricbeat: Monitors various activities such as downtime, ect.<br/>

   Machine List